anderkve/FYS3150/_sources/book/projects/project3.md

 ### Code snippets

-Here are suggestions for some member functions for the `PenningTrap` class:
+Here is a suggested starting point for member functions of the `PenningTrap` class:

 ```cpp
   // Constructor